-SkillSource (Virginia Career Works Northern Region #11) is one of 14 local Workforce Boards in the Commonwealth of Virginia, serving over 2.1 million residents and tens of thousands of businesses in Fairfax, Loudoun and Prince William counties and the cities of Falls Church, Fairfax, Manassas and Manassas Park.
-SkillSource delivers employment and training services through its Workforce Innovation and Opportunity Act (WIOA) Programs to all jobseekers at its five (5) Virginia Career Works Northern Employment Centers and affiliates across the region and greatly supplements WIOA funds with related Federal, State and local funding resources.
+SkillSource (Virginia Career Works Northern Region #11) is one of 14 local Workforce of businesses in Fairfax, Loudoun and Prince William counties and the cities of Falls Church, through its Workforce Innovation and Opportunity Act (WIOA) Programs to all jobseekers at its five (5) Virginia Career Works Northern Employment Centers and affiliates across the region and greatly supplements WIOA funds with related Federal, State and local funding resources.
 The map to the left illustrates the locations of the current Virginia Career Works Northern Centers.